Gamera: Daiei Film's decay

-However, while Daiei and Toho were leading the genres, increased competitions, and depletions of ideas and resources were inevitable because of abrupt entries of other major film studios into the genres, and the two "Kaiju Booms" including the Godzilla series didn't last long also due to the shortage of ideas, repercussions from receiving tax-based funds from the association (this resulted in the arise of the aforementioned, more cost-effective "Yokai Boom"), and additional factors such as declines of the nation's economy and the film industry, 1970s energy crisis, and so on.
+However, while Daiei and Toho were leading the genres (kaiju and tokusatsu), increased competitions, and depletions of ideas and resources were inevitable because of abrupt entries of other major film studios into the genres, and the two "Kaiju Booms" including the Godzilla series didn't last long also due to the shortage of ideas, repercussions from receiving tax-based funds from the association (this resulted in the arise of the aforementioned, more cost-effective "Yokai Boom"), and additional factors such as declines of the nation's economy and the film industry, 1970s energy crisis, and so on.
 Gamera and Daimajin didn't play major roles for the Second Kaiju Boom, as the company faced the bankruptcy shortly after Gamera vs. Zigra in 1971, at the beginning of the boom.

-There had been additional factors that damaged Daiei Film back then, such as producing three Daimajin films within the same year (1966) which consequently hindered the franchise, resignations of experienced staffs (this also influenced productions of subsequent films especially the Gamera franchise), losing leading stars particularly Nagata's relative Ichikawa Raizō VIII (Note: Raizō was the spouse of Masako Ōta, Masaichi Nagata's adopted daughter.
+There had been additional factors that damaged Daiei Film back then, such as its excessively rushed tokusatsu productions, resignations of experienced staffs (this also influenced productions of subsequent films especially the Gamera franchise), losing leading stars particularly Nagata's relative Ichikawa Raizō VIII (Note: Raizō was the spouse of Masako Ōta, Masaichi Nagata's adopted daughter.
 The 2023 Netflix series Gamera Rebirth cited the 1962 film Destiny's Son, which was produced by Masaichi and Raizō starred the protagonist, for the title of the episode 4.) from a colorectal cancer, and so on.
 Furthermore, the aforementioned Six-Company Agreement (Five-Company Agreement) led by Nagata himself presumably affected the productions of Dagora and Nezura to avoid Toho-based tokusatsu techniques, and the latter caused further resignations of employees due to serious hygiene and health and animal welfare issues.
 The agreement also restrained careers of various actors and actresses, and Taro Marui eventually committed a suicide six months after his appearance in Gamera vs. Gyaos.